 Foods of Norway is a cross-disciplinary research centre involving researchers, MSc students and PhD students from three faculties at NMBU.
 The centre has an extensive network spanning leading industry companies, research institutions and academia, in Norway and abroad.

 Foods of Norway is led by Professor Margareth Øverland.
 The centre’s main administration is located at the Faculty of Biosciences, NMBU.

 Research and development in Foods of Norway is organized in six integrated work packages:

 - Development of novel feeds and processing (bio)technology

 - Impact of novel feed ingredients on growth performance and nutrient utilization

 - Impact on fish and animal health

-- Economic and environmental sustainability
+- Assessment of economic and environmental sustainability